 If Admirals’ games aren’t played on their originally scheduled date, the tickets can be used for other games.

 The Admirals also sent a statement to SevenVenues, which was forwarded to 10 On Your Side:

 “The Norfolk Admirals are in the process of developing plans to accommodate the three games against the Greenville Swamp Rabbits that cannot be played at Scope Arena.
 That series was scheduled for January 21, 22, and 23.

 The Admirals will release details as soon as possible once several potential options have been explored and vetted.

 “The Admirals thank all ticket holders for their patience and loyalty as they work through what is a most unforeseen development.”

-The January 25 event featuring ADM James Stavridis, USN (Ret.) has been relocated to the Sandler Center for the Performing Arts in Virginia Beach, on the same date.
-Doors will open at 6:30 p.m. and the program will begin at 7:30 p.m.
+The Jan.
+25 event featuring ADM James Stavridis, USN (Ret.) was relocated to the Sandler Center for the Performing Arts in Virginia Beach, on the same date.